electron-ac/ox_inventory/README.md

 # ox_inventory

+This fork aims to provide further support and security related updates for ox_inventory since the orginal repository has now been archived by overextended.

 A complete inventory system for FiveM, implementing items, weapons, shops, and more without any strict framework dependency.

 ![](https://img.shields.io/github/downloads/overextended/ox_inventory/total?logo=github)